cardboard-iguana/cardboard-iguana.com/log/2022-04-11-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Pentesting Exercise Types

 Red teams *within* organizations typically are less restricted than external pentesters.
-They have specific *goals* (not just “identify exploitable vulnerabilities”, but something more like “obtain access to X”) and *a lot* more latitude.
+They have specific *goals* (not just "identify exploitable vulnerabilities", but something more like "obtain access to X") and *a lot* more latitude.

 Purple teams are most common in smaller organizations with constrained resources.